-- In a large glass or plastic bowl, combine the beer, salt, and red pepper flakes.
+- Make the beer brine.
+In a large glass or plastic bowl, combine the beer, salt, and red pepper flakes.
 Stir until the salt is dissolved in the beer and gently submerge the wings in the brine.
 Cover with plastic wrap and refrigerate for at least 8 hours, or up to 12 hours.

-- Start your grill up and prepare for indirect grilling.
-Set your temperature to 375 degrees.
-Place the wings directly on the grill grate.
-If you don't have an indirect grill, you can just put the cookie sheet with the cooling rack on top directly on your grill grate once your grill is preheated.
+- Grill the beer brine chicken wings.
+Start your grill up and prepare for indirect grilling.
+Set your temperature to 375 degrees F. Place the wings directly on the grill grates.
+If you don't have an indirect grill, you can just put the cookie sheet with the cooling rack on top directly on your grill grates once your grill is preheated.
 Cook the wings for 30 minutes, then flip for the final 15 minutes.

-- While the wings are grilling, prepare your sauce.
+- Make the sticky sweet Buffalo sauce.
+While the wings are grilling, prepare your sauce.
 In a small saucepan, combine the brown sugar and wing sauce.
 Bring to a simmer (not a boil) stirring constantly until the sugar dissolves.
 Turn off the heat and stir in the butter.
 Set aside until the wings are cooked.

-- As soon as the wings are done, toss them in the sauce and serve immediately!
+- Sauce the wings and enjoy.
+As soon as the wings are done, toss them in the sauce and serve immediately!

 **This post was originally published in January 2016.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.